sanaraya/devops-hol/Whiteboard design session/WDS student guide - OSS DevOps.md

 ###  Customer needs

-1. Deploy and easily scale their web applications written in PHP, node.js, and WordPress
+1. Deploy and easily scale their web applications written in PHP, node.js, and WordPress.

-2. A resilient and scalable MySQL backend configured to support an active-passive deployment
+2. A resilient and scalable MySQL backend configured to support an active-passive deployment.

-3. A simpler method of deploying and validating code from their test environment, taking advantage of their investments in Jenkins, Git, and Dropbox
+3. A simpler method of deploying and validating code from their test environment, taking advantage of their investments in Jenkins, Git, and Dropbox.

-4. No longer wants to manage build server environment on-premise
+4. No longer want to manage a build server environment on-premises.

-5. Ensure that existing Development tools are retained and compatible with any new solution
+5. Ensure that existing Development tools are retained and compatible with any new solution.

-6. Avoid timeouts during busy periods while browsing their product catalog
+6. Avoid timeouts during busy periods while browsing their product catalog.

-7. Decrease the amount of time needed for remote users in areas like Asia to download graphic-heavy, static content, and product catalogs that are PDFs
+7. Decrease the amount of time needed for remote users in areas like Asia to download graphic-heavy, static content, and product catalogs that are PDFs.

-8. Lowering the total cost of ownership of the entire solution by minimizing the management surface area required for the solution
+8. Lower the total cost of ownership of the entire solution by minimizing the management surface area required for the solution.

 ### Customer objections